Exotic star: Boson stars

+The invisible companion to a Sun-like star identified by Gaia mission could be a black hole or either a boson star or an exotic star of other types.

 Boson stars may have formed through gravitational collapse during the primordial stages of the Big Bang.

 At least in theory, a supermassive boson star could exist at the core of a galaxy, which may explain many of the observed properties of active galactic cores.
+However, more recent general-relativistic magnetohydrodynamic simulations, combined with imaging performed by the Event Horizon Telescope, is believed to have largely ruled out the possibility that Sagittarius A*, the supermassive object at the center of the Milky Way, could be a boson star.

-Boson stars have also been proposed as candidate dark matter objects,
+Bound states in cosmological bosonic fields have also been proposed as an alternative to dark matter.